 1. The genuine causes and cases of public interest have in fact receded to the background and irresponsible PIL activists all over the country have started to play a major but not a constructive role in the arena of litigation.
 Many of the PIL activists in the country have found the PIL as a handy tool of harassment since frivolous cases could be filed without investment of heavy court fees as required in private civil litigation and deals could then be negotiated with the victims of stay orders obtained in the so-called PILs.

-2. The flexibility of procedure that is a character of PIL has given rise to another set of problems.
+2. The flexibility of procedure that is a character of PIL article in India has given rise to another set of problems.
 It gives an opportunity to opposite parties to ascertain the precise allegation and respond specific issues.

 3. The credibility of PIL process is now adversely affected by increasing misuse of PIL by people agitating for private grievance in the grab of public interest and seeking publicity rather than public cause.